Parts-per notation

-This notation is not part of the International System of Units – SI system and its meaning is ambiguous.
+This notation is not part of the International System of Units (the SI system) and its meaning is ambiguous.
+In chemistry, ambiguity arises because parts-per notation is able to be used to refer to a mole fraction and a mass fraction, which are unequal depending on the molar mass of the substance.

 Applications

 Parts-per notation is often used describing dilute solutions in chemistry, for instance, the relative abundance of dissolved minerals or pollutants in water.
 The quantity "1 ppm" can be used for a mass fraction if a water-borne pollutant is present at one-millionth of a gram per gram of sample solution.
 When working with aqueous solutions, it is common to assume that the density of water is 1.00 g/mL.
 Therefore, it is common to equate 1 kilogram of water with 1 L of water.
 Consequently, 1 ppm corresponds to 1 mg/L and 1 ppb corresponds to 1 μg/L.

 Similarly, parts-per notation is used also in physics and engineering to express the value of various proportional phenomena.
 For instance, a special metal alloy might expand 1.2 micrometers per meter of length for every degree Celsius and this would be expressed as "α = 1.2 ppm/°C".
 Parts-per notation is also employed to denote the change, stability, or uncertainty in measurements.
 For instance, the accuracy of land-survey distance measurements when using a laser rangefinder might be 1 millimeter per kilometer of distance; this could be expressed as "Accuracy = 1 ppm."
 (Note: This is a simplified explanation.
 Laser rangefinders typically have a measurement "granularity" of one to ten millimeters; thus, the complete specification for distance measurement accuracy might read as follows: "Accuracy ±(1 mm + 1 ppm)".
 Consequently, a distance measurement of only a few meters would still have an accuracy of ±1 mm in this example.)

 Parts-per notations are all dimensionless quantities: in mathematical expressions, the units of measurement always cancel.
-In fractions like "2 nanometers per meter" (2 nm/m = 2 nano = 2 × ×10^−9 = 2 ppb = 2 × 0.000,000,001), so the quotients are pure-number coefficients with positive values less than or equal to 1.
+In fractions like "2 nanometers per meter" (2 nm/m = 2 × ×10^−9 = 2 ppb = 2 × 0.000,000,001), so the quotients are pure-number coefficients with positive values less than or equal to 1.
 When parts-per notations, including the percent symbol (%), are used in regular prose (as opposed to mathematical expressions), they are still pure-number dimensionless quantities.
 However, they generally take the literal "parts per" meaning of a comparative ratio (e.g. "2 ppb" would generally be interpreted as "two parts in a billion parts").